 Cons

-- No hygrometer but could be purchased separately
+• No hygrometer, but it could be purchased separately

 2. Brinsea Products Mini II Advance Incubator

-We cannot leave out the Brinsea brand when talking about the best mini egg incubators.
-The Brinsea Mini II Advance Incubator falls into the category of the best mini egg incubators.
-Buying this particular incubator would be one of the best decisions you will make.
+We cannot exclude the Brinsea brand when discussing the best mini egg incubators.
+The Brinsea Mini II Advance Incubator falls into the category of the best mini egg incubator.
+Buying this particular incubator would be one of your best decisions.
 Why?
-As a beginner, you can use the Brinsea Mini II Advance Incubator with ease and even achieve a 100% hatch rate.
+As a beginner, you can easily use the Brinsea Mini II Advance Incubator and even achieve a 100% hatch rate.
 It is fully automated; therefore, manual egg handling is minimized and this reduces the possibility of contaminating the eggs.

 This forced-air egg incubator is the best fit for beginners and anyone new to poultry breeding because of its major features.
 They include automatic egg turning, a temperature alarm system and a countdown to hatch and auto-stop.